My mom called me last week. Frustrated. Nearly crying.

 Step 1: Select the Text You Want to Copy

-You'll see the text get highlighted.
-Two blue handles (little circles) appear at the start and end of the selection.
+- The text will be highlighted.
+There are two blue handles (small circles) at the beginning and end of the selection.

-Drag those handles to select exactly the text you want.
+- Use those handles to pick out the exact text you want.

 Step 2: Tap "Copy"